Theobald Mathew (legal humorist): Life and legal career

-As a legal humourist
+As a legal humorist

 Mathew's fame among his contemporaries chiefly rests on his reputation as one of the greatest wits of his day.
 From 1925, writing under the pseudonym "O", he began to contribute a weekly series of "Forensic Fables" to the Law Journal, which he illustrated himself.
 The Fables mocked many leading legal personalities of the day, under thin disguise.
 These were subsequently published in four volumes between 1926 and 1932.
 In 1937, he published For Lawyers and Others, which brought his work to a broader audience.

 He was also famous for his spontaneous witticisms.
 On one occasion, Mathew, upon meeting a white friend in the library of an Inn of Court which had many African members, greeted him with "Dr. Livingstone, I presume", a remark which was said to have "acquired legendary status during his lifetime".

 Family

 In 1898, he married Ruth, daughter of the Rev George Henry Rigby and niece of the judge Sir John Rigby; they had five sons and two daughters.